 Finally; a great understanding and respect for the complexity of large organizations and the need for system thinking were of the utmost importance to succeed, as well as creating psychological safety among the leaders themselves to reduce change resistance and fear of losing their job.

-My 7 key takeaways of the transformation
+My 7 key takeaways of the Agile Transformation

 Key 1 – Changing to Agile management to enable Agility at scale